eduardomoroni/react-clean-architecture/README.md

 ## Work in progress
 I've been pretty busy lately, so I'll write as much as possible.

+## Communication flow

 ## Folder Structure
-This repository contains 2 examples of how to implement react following clean architecture, both follow same folder structure which represents the most famous clean architecture diagram showed above.
+This repository contains 2 examples of how to implement react following clean architecture, both follow same folder structure which represents diagram showed above.
 ```
 ./counter
 ├── core